godaddy/asherah/languages/java/app-encryption/README.md

   }
 }
 ```
-You can also review the [Reference Application](../../samples/java/reference-app), which will evolve along with the
+You can also review the [Reference Application](../../samples/java/reference-app), which will evolve along with the sdk
-SDK and show more detailed usage.
+ and show more detailed usage.

 ## SDK Details

+### Usage Styles

+#### Custom Persistence via Load/Store methods
-Asherah supports a key-value/document storage model.
+The SDK supports a key-value/document storage model.
 An [AppEncryption](src/main/java/com/godaddy/asherah/appencryption/AppEncryption.java) instance can accept a [Persistence](src/main/java/com/godaddy/asherah/appencryption/persistence/Persistence.java) implementation
 and hooks into its `load` and `store` calls.
 This can be seen in the interface definition:

  ```java